Last updated March 04, 2022

 Smaller engines, often ranging between 1-litre and 1.9-litre tend to be the most economical as there is less fuel to burn to create power.
 However, this can often result in less power compared to a larger engine.
 They are usually more efficient if they are used in the way they are designed for, which can often be for driving around town.
-If the car needs to reach high speeds, it often needs to work harder to produce the power, increasing its fuel consumption.
+If the car needs to reach high speeds, it may need to work harder to produce the power, increasing its fuel consumption.

-A larger engine, for example, a 2.0-litre engine and upwards, may be more powerful than a 1.2-litre engine, but it is more than likely that it will burn more fuel.
+A larger engine, for example, a 2.0-litre engine and upwards, may be more powerful than a 1.2-litre, but will more than likely burn more fuel.
 A more powerful engine can accelerate quicker and reach higher speeds, however, more fuel will need to be pumped into its cylinders in order to create this power, which can make them less eco-friendly.

 The size of the engine doesn’t always indicate how powerful it is.
 Cars featuring ‘turbocharged’ engines can benefit from increased power and fuel efficiency without needing a higher engine cc.
 This will often allow them to match a higher cc car that does not have a turbocharged engine.
 For example, a Ford 1-litre EcoBoost turbo engine can produce nearly as much power as a 1.8-litre four-cylinder engine.